eclipse-ibeji/freyja/digital_twin_adapters/in_memory_mock_digital_twin_adapter/README.md

-# In Memory Mock Digital Twin Adapter
+# In-Memory Mock Digital Twin Adapter

-The In Memory Mock Digital Twin Adapter mocks the behavior of an in-vehicle digital twin service (such as Ibeji) from within the memory of the Freyja application.
+The In-Memory Mock Digital Twin Adapter mocks the behavior of an in-vehicle digital twin service (such as Ibeji) from within the memory of the Freyja application.
 This enables a minimal example scenario when working with Freyja.
 This library contains an implementation of the `DigitalTwinAdapter` trait from the contracts.

 ## Configuration